jhbastek/VideoMetamaterials/README.md

 git clone https://github.com/jhbastek/VideoMetamaterials.git
 ```

 Then download the data and model checkpoints provided in the [ETHZ Research Collection](tbd).
 Place the unzipped `lagrangian` folder as well as the unzipped `pretrained` folder (containing model checkpoints) in the following directories.
-Note that the `eulerian` dataset must only be provided when considering the Eulerian frame, which was only used in preliminary studies but included for completeness.
+Note that the `eulerian` dataset must only be provided when training the model with full-field data in the Eulerian frame, which was only used in preliminary studies but included for completeness.
 ```
 .
 ├── data